 How do CIS deductions work for subcontractors?

-You may also be able to apply for ‘gross’ payment status, meaning your contractor won’t make CIS deductions at all.
-You might qualify if:
+You might also be able to apply for ‘gross’ payment status, meaning your contractor won’t make CIS deductions at all.
+You could qualify if you usually meet your tax obligations on time, you do construction work in the UK, and you meet a minimum turnover amount.

-You also have to meet a minimum turnover amount.
-HMRC will review gross payment status each year, so it’s important to keep up with the conditions of the scheme (like meeting tax deadlines).
+HMRC reviews gross payment status each year, so it’s important to keep up with the conditions of the scheme.

 How to register for CIS as a subcontractor